 “You waiting on the shuttle?”
 I ask.

-The dude sitting down with his luggage is roughly my age, and looks like a genuinely friendly guy.
-“Yes, I am,” he says, “Are you flying to Thessaloniki too?
+The dude is roughly my age and looks like a genuinely friendly guy.
+“Yes I am,” he says, “Are you flying to Thessaloniki too?
 That is where I’m from.”

-This was Panosh.
-A really nice, genuine dude from Thessaloniki.
+This was Panosh, a really nice, genuine dude from Thessalonki.

-We sat and started talking as we waited for the shuttle, and then as it took us to the airport and we made our way through security, we realized, as luck would have it, that we were sitting right next to each other on the flight.
+We sat and started talking as we waited for the shuttle.
+When it arrived, we jumped in, made our way to the airport and then through check in and airport security, and as luck would have it, we realized we’re sitting right next to each other on the flight.

-On the flight he’s showing me pics of ski trips in the alps with his girlfriend, telling me of all the things I can’t miss while I’m Thessaloniki… just a really nice, helpful guy.
-And it made the quick flight go by even quicker.
+On the flight he’s showing me pics of past ski trips in the alps with his girlfriend and telling me all the things I can’t miss while I’m in Thessaloniki.

-“Eric, if you need anything at all, here’s my number.
-Me and my friends will be out and about in the city center tonight.
-If you want to come out, have some beers, or if you have any questions during your stay, don’t hesitate to text and ask.”
+“Eric, if you need anything at all here’s my number.
+Me and my friends will be in the city center tonight.
+If you want to come out and have some beers you can be my guest.”